Project

 Actions #2

-Updated by eyecue almost 15 years ago
+Updated by eyecue about 15 years ago

 I will concede that max-connections and listen() backlog values are not 'synonymous', but they are absolutely related.